 Save all Bankruptcy Case Documentation

 All of the paperwork from your bankruptcy case is vital information for you.
 You may learn that, over time, a creditor is trying to collect on a debt that the courts discharged.
-It’s essential that you tuck away all of your bankruptcy paperwork so you can use it later if you need to do so.
+You must tuck away all of your bankruptcy paperwork so you can use it later if you need to do so.
 It may also be helpful if you are applying for a mortgage or other loan.

 This includes: